-LOOKING FOR ALL THE SCUBA DIVER SUPPLIES IN JUST ONE PLACE, GO HERE.
+LOOKING FOR ALL THE SCUBA DIVER SUPPLIES IN ONE PLACE, GO to my Amazon Shop page.

 Since this was a Halloween Diver costume for young to Elementary aged children, I wanted to make simple (affordable) accessories.
 The tool belt is made from electrical tape, but you could also use black ribbon for the actual belt.

 If you are using electrical tape, determine the length you need to go around your child’s waist and then double it.
 I folded my tape on itself so that it wasn’t sticky and could wrapped it around their waist.
 I used one additional piece of tape to keep it all together once it was trick or treating time.